ooni/ooni.org/content/post/2020-06-09-ooni-run-usability-study-findings.md

 All participants mentioned that they almost always use OONI Run solely for the purpose of testing websites (though the Web Connectivity test), and that they rarely (if ever) use OONI Run to coordinate testing based on the other available tests.
 They explained that this is partly due to the fact that their research interests center more around website censorship, but also because the other tests are already included in the OONI Probe mobile app (and since OONI Run links require use of the app anyway, they usually just ask volunteers to run the tests directly inside the app).
 While several participants mentioned that they have made use of widget code generated through OONI Run, they primarily use OONI Run for its mobile deep links.

-When asked what has been the most rewarding outcome of using OONI Run, interview participants mentioned that OONI Run has been particularly helpful with rapid response, enabling them to coordinate the testing of specific websites and gain access to relevant measurements quickly.
+When asked what has been the most **rewarding outcome** of using OONI Run, interview participants mentioned that OONI Run has been particularly helpful with **rapid response**, enabling them to coordinate the testing of specific websites and gain access to relevant measurements quickly.
 Several interview participants elaborated how OONI Run has helped them collect evidence of internet censorship during time-sensitive events, such as during a temporary 2-hour block, or during political events, such as elections and protests.

-Evidence of internet censorship, collected through OONI Run campaigns, has supported journalistic reporting and advocacy efforts.
+Evidence of internet censorship, collected through OONI Run campaigns, has **supported journalistic reporting and advocacy efforts**.
 Some interviewees mentioned that collecting measurements that can potentially serve as evidence of internet censorship -- especially when it is being denied by governments -- has helped inform their advocacy work.

-Several interview participants mentioned that, for them, the most rewarding outcome has been being able to create a country-wide censorship measurement system, through the use of OONI Run.
-This has been possible because OONI Run enabled them to monitor the blocking of websites across different regions and networks in somewhat real-time, with the help of volunteers.
+Several interview participants mentioned that, for them, the most rewarding outcome has been being able to **create a country-wide censorship measurement system**, through the use of OONI Run.
+This has been possible because OONI Run enabled them to **monitor the blocking of websites across different regions and networks** in somewhat real-time, with the help of volunteers.
 OONI Run has also helped increase relevant measurement coverage (across network and regions), providing more conclusive results and stronger evidence (for the broader internet freedom community, since all measurements are [openly published](https://ooni.org/data/)).

 As participants interacted with the OONI Run platform during the interview, they said that they add URLs either by manually typing each URL (usually only when it involves a few websites), or by copy-pasting their own (longer) list of URLs from a text editor, Excel file, or Google spreadsheet.

-Interestingly, when some participants manually typed URLs in the OONI Run website during the interview (while they shared their screen with us), we noticed that they accidentally mistyped the URL, didn’t notice the error, but proceeded to generate an OONI Run link anyway.
+Interestingly, when some participants manually typed URLs in the OONI Run website during the interview (while they shared their screen with us), we noticed that they ***accidentally mistyped the URL, didn’t notice the error, but proceeded to generate an OONI Run link anyway***.
 The fact that even experienced OONI Run users run the risk of generating (and sharing) OONI Run links based on broken URLs -- due to the limitations of the OONI Run platform -- highlights the need to improve the platform in such a way that such errors are more easily noticeable or avoidable.

-Most participants mentioned that they primarily share OONI Run links via email, because email clients are more reliable than instant messaging apps in terms of not breaking long OONI Run links.
+Most participants mentioned that they ***primarily share OONI Run links via email***, because email clients are more reliable than instant messaging apps in terms of not breaking long OONI Run links.
 In other cases (particularly when they aim to reach larger audiences), they share OONI Run links using Twitter, Facebook, WhatsApp, Facebook Messenger, Telegram, and Signal.
 Some participants also mentioned that they sometimes embed OONI Run widget code into their website, as they find it easier to point volunteers to a button on a website, than to share incredibly long OONI Run links.

 #### Challenges